philipycha/Qmi/README.md

 - The Map View shows nearby restaurants, highlighting ones which support Qmi.
 When selected Qmi restaurants show the current queue size and a star rating for the restaurant.
 A user can queue themseleves at a selected restaurant which updates the queue and sends a notification the restaurant queued at.
 While a user is queued at a restaurant a floating menu pops up showing their position in the queue and an option to leave the queue.

 CocoaPods:
-Google Maps
+-Google Maps
-Google Places
+-Google Places
-Parse
+-Parse